pettni/jpsl/README.md

  - [ ] More testing to make sure fast neighbor code is correct
  - [x] Make things iterators instead of returning ```std::set```
  - [ ] Easy switch between A*, JPS, Bounded JPS
- - [ ] Algos that are optimized for 2D problems

 # See also